 The Importance Of 12-Step Groups To Relapse Prevention

-Many rehab facilities introduce patients to 12-Step groups to give them the chance to share their journey with substance abuse.
-12-Step groups help patients create healthy relationships and connections with others who have shared experiences.
+Many rehab facilities introduce patients to 12-step groups to give them the chance to give them a chance to hear and share experiences of strength, hope, and perseverance.
+12-step groups can help prevent relapse, teach better self-control, and provide permanent healing.
+12-step groups help patients create healthy relationships and connections with others who have shared experiences.
 Patients also gain the support of a community, learn to overcome temptations, and form a team who will hold them accountable, assisting with relapse prevention.

 The 12-Step Model

 12-step programs are modeled after Alcoholics Anonymous (AA), the world’s oldest and largest alcoholism support group.
 Individuals in recovery meet in groups with others in recovery to bond and share stories.
 Each week, a new group format, such as discussion groups, literature groups, and speaker meetings, are available to members to gain new insight and hear the message of experience, strength, and hope.

 Group members approach sobriety by following the 12 steps, based on those found in the Big Book used in Alcoholics Anonymous.
 Developed by Bill Wilson and Dr. Bob Smith, founders of Alcoholics Anonymous, 12-Steps groups encourage principles of humility, willingness, hope, honesty, brotherhood, and perseverance in overcoming addiction.